Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 What to do: The best thing you can do to avoid scenarios like these is to obtain references and be diligent about researching a reputable contractor.
 Feel free to ask the contractor for references from past jobs, how long they’ve been in business and try to be knowledgeable about some of the materials they’re working with.
 Don’t allow them to inspect your roof or other property until you feel comfortable they’re a trustworthy contractor.

-What to do: Get a second opinion.
-If a contractor points out a problem that you didn’t hire them to fix, be sure to get either another person to take a second look or do some research and make sure the problem needs immediate attention.
-Both you and the contractor should sign a contract before they begin work on it or charge you any amount.
+What to do: If a contractor points out a problem that you didn’t hire them to fix, be sure to get either another person to take a second look or do some research and make sure the problem needs immediate attention.
+Both you and the contractor should sign a contract before they begin work on it or charge you any amount of money.

 What to do: Ask for the contractor’s license (a business license is not the same as a contractor’s license), which you can look up on your city or state’s government website.
 Remember, if you decide to work with a contractor who isn’t licensed, perhaps because they offer cheap services, you could be responsible for any problems that arise.
 For example, you could be financially responsible if the contractor or subcontractors cause any damage to your property, or if a worker is injured on your property.
 You could also be liable if your project doesn’t meet local building codes.